 We have assumed Bacterin's agreement to pay the lead placement agent, Middlebury Securities, LLC, and any sub-placement agents, in total, (i) a cash fee equal to 8% of the aggregate gross cash proceeds received in the private placement, (ii) warrants to purchase that number of shares of our common stock equal to 10% of the shares of common stock purchased in the private placement, at an exercise price of \$1.60 per share, and (iii) shares of our common stock equal to 2% of the shares of common stock purchased in the private placement for cash (less cash invested by Guy Cook, a director and our President and Chief Financial Officer) and acquired through the conversion of \$3,482,329 in convertible debt (principal and accrued and unpaid interest).
 Middlebury Securities, LLC, and any sub-placement agents, received an aggregate of \$463,200 in cash fees in connection with the private placement (\$322,080 from the initial closing and \$141,120 from the second and final closing) and were reimbursed for their out-of-pocket-expenses.
-In addition, the placement agents received an aggregate of 106,217 shares of our common stock (251,625 shares from the initial closing and 110,250 shares from the second and final closing) at an exercise price of \$1.60 per share.
+In addition, the placement agents received an aggregate of 106,217 shares of our common stock (84,167 shares from the initial closing and 22,050 shares from the second and final closing) and warrants to purchase 361,875 shares of our common stock (251,625 shares from the initial closing and 110,250 shares from the second and final closing) at an exercise price of \$1.60 per share.